1998ramanpreet/1998ramanpreet/README.md

 <h3 align="center">👋 Hi there!
 I'm Ramanpreet</h3>
 <h3 align="center">Welcome to my Github Profile!</h3>

----
-- ✨ I'm currently working as Embedded System Engineer.
-- 😄 My Pronouns: She/Her
+## About me
+I'm currently working as Embedded System Engineer with a hands-on approach to problem-solving and an unending thirst for knowledge. <br> Working on EV charging technology.
+Mainly focused in development and testing of EV charging control and communication between EV and EV Supply Equipment based on DIN SPEC 70121.
+Also working on lots of fascinating internal projects!

 ## Stats

 <p align="center"><img src="https://github-readme-stats.vercel.app/api?username=1998ramanpreet&show_icons=true&theme=dracula" alt="1998ramanpreet" /></p>